Mohammed-Hanzala-Khan/Enhancing-Public-Safety/README.md

 # Enhancing Public Safety: A Data-Driven Predictive Analysis

-*Driving Proactive Community Safety Using Python, SAS Viya, and Power BI*
+*Driving Proactive Community Safety Using Python and SAS Viya*

 ## Tools & Technologies Used
 - **Python** for descriptive analysis and predictive modeling